Gustaf Nyblæus: Personal life

-He was married 1931-1949 to Dagmar Hamilton (born 1908), the daughter of Lieutenant Colonel, Count Gustaf Hamilton and Baroness Thyra (née von Blixen-Finecke).
+From 1931 to 1949, he was married to Dagmar Hamilton (born 1908), the daughter of Lieutenant Colonel, Count Gustaf Hamilton and Baroness Thyra (née von Blixen-Finecke).
 They divorced and in 1951 Nyblæus married Louise Gyldenstolpe (born 1922), the daughter of PhD, Count Nils Gyldenstolpe and Greta (born Heijkenskjöld).

 Nyblaeus died in 1988, aged 80.
 He was survived by son Gustaf Nyblaeus Jr.